a-green-hand-jack/a-green-hand-jack.github.io/_pages/about.md

 - **Developed unconditional protein generation models** using diffusion techniques in SE(3) space, enabling de novo protein design with unprecedented accuracy
 <!-- - **Implemented and optimized training pipelines** for protein generation models, achieving efficient and scalable deployment across different computational resources -->
 - **Investigated Flow Matching techniques** in SE(3) space to enhance the generative capabilities of protein models, improving sampling efficiency and quality
-- **Explored conditional protein generation tasks** including Protein Docking and Binder Design, advancing the model's applicability in drug discovery and structural biology
+- **Explored conditional protein generation tasks** including De novo design and binder design, advancing the model's applicability in drug discovery and synthetic biology
 <!-- - **Collaborated with interdisciplinary teams** to integrate biological constraints and validation methods into the AI pipeline -->
 - **Contributed to the development** of tools that can accelerate drug discovery processes and protein engineering applications